 Allows you to print or download a PDF of the report.

-Steps to export the Income & Expense Statement
+Steps to export the Income & Expense report

-To export any of these options, hover over Export in the toolbar and choose the report you would like to download or print.
+To export any of the options in the income and expense sheet, hover over Export in the toolbar and choose the report you would like to download or print.

-How do I hide a category from the Income & Expense Statement?
+How do I hide income and expense categories from the report?

 For more detail, and to find out how to restore hidden categories please see: Hiding or restoring a category on the Income & Expense report

-Why is there a category missing from the Income & Expense Statement that I did not hide?
+Why is there a category missing from the Income & Expense report that I did not hide?

-Transfer categories are automatically hidden from the Income & Expense Statement.
+Transfer categories are automatically hidden from the Income & Expense report.
 You can learn more about transfer categories here: Removing transfer categories from different reports and pages in PocketSmith